Causal Testing: Finding Defects' Root Causes

 \section{Related Work}

+\looseness-1 The closest work to Causal Testing is BugEx~\cite{Rosler12}, which is also inspired by counterfactual causality.
+Given a failing test, BugEx uses runtime information, such as whether a branch is taken, to find passing and failing tests that differ with respect to that piece of information.
+Darwin~\cite{Qi12} targets regression failures and uses concrete and symbolic execution to synthesize new tests such that each test differs in control flow when executed on the buggy and the non-buggy version of the code.
+By contrast, Causal Testing requires only a single version of the code, and only a single failing test, and generates pairs of tests that differ minimally either statically or dynamically (or both) to help developers understand the root cause of the defect.

-Like Causal Testing, Delta debugging~\cite{Zeller99, Zeller02} aims to help developers understand the cause of a set of failing tests.
-Given a failing test, the underlying \emph{ddmin} algorithm minimizes that test's input such that removing any other piece of the test makes the test pass~\cite{Hildebrandt00}.
+Delta debugging~\cite{Zeller99, Zeller02} aims to help developers understand the cause of a set of failing tests.
+Given a failing test, the underlying \texttt{ddmin} algorithm minimizes that test's input such that removing any other piece of the test makes the test pass~\cite{Hildebrandt00}.
 Delta debugging can also be applied to a set of test-breaking code changes to minimize that set, although in that scenario, multiple subsets that cannot be reduced further are possible because of interactions between code changes~\cite{Sukkerd13icse-nier, Zeller02}.
 By contrast, Causal Testing does not minimize an input or a set of changes, but rather produces \emph{other} inputs (not necessarily smaller) that differ minimally but cause relevant behavioral changes.
 The two techniques are likely complementary in helping developers debug.

-When applied to code changes, delta debugging requires a correct code version and a set of changes that make it fail.
-Iterative delta debugging lifts the need for the correct version, using the version history and traditional delta debugging to produce a correct version~\cite{Artho11}.
+When applied to code changes, delta debugging requires a correct code version and a set of changes that introduce a bug.
+Iterative delta debugging does not need the correct version, using the version history to produce a correct version~\cite{Artho11}.
 Again, Causal Testing is complementary, though future work could extend Causal Testing to consider the development history to guide fuzzing.